AhmedAliSaber-sudo/simple_shell/README.md

 ``
 ## Environment

+Our shell was built and tested on Ubuntu 14.04 LTS.

 This is a simple shell written in C. It is easy to use and understand, and it can be used to perform a variety of tasks.

 Authors: Ahmed Ali and Omnia Saged.